 Several free program options are available to you.
-Select the one that is most appropriate for your students and call 301-662-3515 to make a reservation.
-Programs are scheduled on a reservation only basis and based upon availability of staff:
+Select the one that is most appropriate for your students and e-mail us or call 301-694-7434 to make a reservation.
+Programs are scheduled only through reservation and based upon staff availability.

 - Orientation: 20 minutes, easily adaptable and provided for students in grades 3 and above.
 (It can be shortened for younger children.)
 Program consists of a brief description of why the Battle of Monocacy occurred, its significance in American history, and why the site is preserved by the National Park Service.

 - Battlefield Tour: 60-90 minutes, developed for high school students and adults.
 A park ranger accompanies the group from site to site providing additional information about troop movements, battlefield landmarks, and local civilians.

 - Bridging the Watershed (BTW): An outreach program of the Alice Ferguson Foundation, in partnership with the National Park Service and area schools, whose purpose is to provide personally meaningful, educational experiences that connect students to their place in the natural and cultural world.
 Teachers must attend a BTW summer workshop to be eligible to participate in these field trips.
 For more information and to schedule a BTW workshop, visit www.fergusonfoundation.org.

 Please note the following when planning a field trip to Monocacy National Battlefield: